A first look at his new album “Akeda” shows he is still a committed follower of Judaism.

 In 2011, the Jewish rapper and singer known for his Chassidic garb and massive beard posted a photo of himself on Twitter completely shorn.
 “No more Chassidic reggae superstar,” he declared.

 The dramatic move shocked his loyal Chassidic fans.
 “We were all mourning,” Elad Nehorairecollected in the Huffington Post.
 “We understood that this was it.
 He had taken off the mantle of leadership.
 He had ‘left’ in a public way, in an insensitive and humiliating way.
 And we were broken hearted.
 No matter how much I defended him, I couldn't help feeling as if this was the end of an era.”

 Despite a series of follow-up tweets (“For all those being awesome, you are awesome.
-For all those who are confused: today I went to the Mikva and Shul just like yesterday”) and a new album recorded in Israel and brimming with religious imagery, other fans even became convinced that the man behind the hit “King Without a Crown” was losing his religion altogether.
+For all those who are confused: today I went to the Mikva and Shul just like yesterday”) and a new album recorded in Israel and brimming with religious imagery, other fans even became convinced that the man behind the hit “” was losing his religion altogether.

 But over the past few weeks, Matisyahu has released three new songs from his upcoming June release Akeda – and the casual, clean-shaven Matisyahu seems more focused on God and his faith than ever.

 In an announcement posted on Facebook, Matisyahu released his first new single, “Reservoir,” writing: